nandajfa/nandajfa/README.md

    challenge: "I am doing the #100DaysOfCode challenge focused on fullstack developer",

-   Quote: "🤓 Always learning something new."
+   Quote: "Even marathons start with one step."

 }
 ```